 - 1/2 tsp. salt and a few rounds of fresh black pepper

 - 4 tbsp. olive oil

-- 2 cups of hot water with a pinch of salt mixed in
+- 2 cups of hot water seasoned with salt

 Here’s how to put this together:

 - Make 3/4 inch diagonal slits in the eggplant.
 Don’t slice all the way through.
 It should look like an accordion (see pic).

 2. In a large bowl, mix the rest of the ingredients EXCEPT for about a quarter of the tomato paste, the olive oil and water.